Human Impact Partners brings the power of public health to campaigns and movements for a just society.

-- Advocacy – Amplify the use of public health research, expertise, framing, and communications to support targeted campaigns and movements; and
+- Advocacy — We amplify the use of public health research, expertise, and framing to support targeted campaigns and movements.
+Learn more about our advocacy

 - Field Building — We mobilize the public health community to contribute its power — knowledge, skills, and resources — and engage in social justice movements to advance health equity.

 We’re excited to be a part of a movement to change the field of public health to be more accountable to health equity and the social determinants of health — and especially to the social justice movements that are organizing their way towards healthier and more equitable communities.

 Our research has supported community partners to win policy change and resources for low-income communities and communities of color.